S. P. Muthuraman

-S. P. Muthuraman, also referred to as SPM, is an Indian film director who works in the Tamil film industry.
+Subbiah Palaniappan "S.P."
+Muthuraman, also referred to as SPM, is an Indian film director who works in the Tamil film industry.
 He has directed 72 films in Tamil.
 He was one of the most successful commercial directors in Tamil cinema.
 Initially he worked mainly with R. Muthuraman, Jaishankar, Sivaji Ganesan and went on to direct successful films with Rajinikanth and Kamal Haasan.

 S. P. Muthuraman debuted as an assistant director in the film Kalathur Kannamma (1960).
 He has received two South Filmfare Awards and a Best Director award from the Tamil Nadu State Government.

 Since 1977, his association with Rajinikanth proved to be extremely successful, as they went on work together in 25 films.
 Muthuraman was mainly responsible for moulding Rajini's career and turning him into a commercial star.
 He was also the associate producer of the Rajinikanth starrer Sivaji.